rubentanahara/TodoApp/backend/README.md

 # Notes API - Real-Time Collaborative Notes Backend

-A scalable, containerized backend for a real-time collaborative notes application built with .NET 9, designed for Docker deployment with cloud migration readiness.
+A scalable, containerized backend for a real-time collaborative notes application built with .NET 9 and PostgreSQL, designed for Docker deployment with cloud migration readiness.

 ## 🚀 Features